EricLBuehler/candle-vllm/README.md

 - KV Cache config, sampling parameter, etc.
   <details>
     <summary>Show details</summary>
-    The `kvcache-mem-gpu` parameter is used to control kv cache, default 4GB GPU memory, increase this for large batch and long-context inference.
+    The `--mem` (kvcache-mem-gpu) parameter is used to control kv cache, default 4GB GPU memory, increase this for large batch and long-context inference.

     For chat history settings, set `record_conversation` to `true` to let candle-vllm remember chat history.
 By `default`, candle-vllm `does not` record chat history; instead, the client sends both the messages and the contextual history to candle-vllm.
 If record_conversation is set to `true`, the client sends only new chat messages to candle-vllm, and candle-vllm is responsible for recording the previous chat messages.
 However, this approach requires per-session chat recording, which is not yet implemented, so the default approach `record_conversation=false` is recommended.